-Dynamism and excellence in research is another territory where knowledge and recognition of puppetry arts are at stake.
+Dynamism and excellence in research is another territory where knowledge and recognition of puppetry arts come into play.
 As such, alongside its Training activities, since 2012 the Institut International de la Marionnette has been developing a Research and Innovation Centre.
 Its function is to coordinate activities concerning cultural heritage, research and publication.

 The Institute has developed a programme of support for research by coordinating an international network of researchers, maintaining a scientific watch, organising research residencies and experimental laboratories, bestowing grants and organising seminars and international symposia.